Dental crowns and bridges can fill and correct the void in your smile!

 Preparation for a crown

 You will have an impression taken to know the exact occlusion for your bite.
+The impression is taken digitally using our 3Shape Trios Intraoral Scanner.
 Then after the area is numbed using a local anaesthetic, the tooth is shaped using a drill, making it smaller by 1-2 millimetres.

 After shaping, another impression is taken to record the changes to the prepared tooth.
 The impressions are sent to our lab technician to make the crown or bridge for you.